Sybase Data Migration to PostgreSQL

 On the Replication page, click the Task ID of the target synchronization task.
 The page explanation is as follows.

 No. Function Description 1 Sync Delay The data synchronization delay between the source and target data sources.
 0 seconds means there is no delay between the two ends, at which point you can choose to switch your business to the target data source for a smooth migration.
 2 Configure Alarm After configuring the alarm, the system will notify you in your chosen way if the task fails.
-For more information, see Operations Monitoring Introduction.
-3 More - Pause: Pause the task.
+3 More - Pause: Pause writes to the target while the source-side reader keeps running.
 Only tasks with the status Running can be selected.

 - Duplicate: Create a new replication task with the same configuration as the current task.

-- Terminate: End an incomplete or listening task (i.e., in incremental sync).
-After terminating the task, it cannot be restarted.
-Please proceed with caution.
-If the synchronization object contains triggers, the trigger replication options will pop up.
-Please select as needed.
+- Terminate: End an incomplete or listening task (that is, a task still in incremental synchronization).
+After termination, the task cannot be restarted.
+Proceed with caution.
+If the synchronization objects contain triggers, trigger-replication options will pop up for selection.

 - Delete: Delete the task.
 Once deleted, the task cannot be recovered.
-Please proceed with caution.
+Proceed with caution.

-4 Full Copy (Displayed in the full copy scenario) Show the progress and details of the full copy. - Click Monitor on the right side of the page to view various monitoring indicators during the full copy process.
-During the full copy process, you can also click Flow Control Settings on the right side of the monitoring indicators page to limit the rate of writing to the target data source per second.
-The unit is rows/second.
+4 Full Copy (Displayed in the full copy scenario) Show the progress and details of the full copy. - Click Monitor on the right side of the page to view monitoring metrics during the full copy process.
+During full copy, you can also click Flow Control Settings on the right side of the monitoring page to limit the number of rows written to the target data source per second.

 - Click Log on the right side of the page to view the execution log of the full copy.